sdboyer/svnlib/README.markdown

       SvnWorkingCopy            SvnRepository

 Establishing the instance is rather like giving metadata for a database
-connection: once the database connection data is in your SvnInstance object, you can run as many svn commands - like database queries - against that instance as you'd like.
-The programmatic flow for running commands occurs in three
+connection: once the 'database connection'-like data is in your SvnInstance object, you can run as many svn commands - like database queries - against that instance as you'd like.
+The programmatic flow for running commands occurs in three stages:
-stages:

  1. Command spawning
  2. Command preparation
  3. Command execution

 Commands are spawned by calling the SvnInstance::svn() method and passing in the name of the subcommand to be invoked: